 - Create the mail piece.
 As stated above, the mail piece needn't be changed at all for the sake of ID.
 You do need, though, to be sure you have a clear offer or objective, as with any good direct mail. - Create the ID image or images.
 Decide what strategy you want to follow, and create the appropriate images.
 You may want to just do a ride-along ad, to give your prospects an additional avenue of response.
 Or you may want to also replace the mail piece image with a color image the representative image.
 This can be effective for branding, or for campaigns where there is no associated web offer.
 In most cases, you will probably want both.
 Either way, you will need to create JPEG images. - Create the campaign in the USPS ID system.
 This is done in the USPS Business Customer Gateway.
 You will need to supply some basic information - a campaign name, IMb ranges, active dates, relevant URLs.
-It's not difficult to complete, but navigating the Gateway can be daunting.
+It's not difficult to complete, but navigating th Gateway can be daunting.
 This is one area where a service provider like SnailWorks can be helpful.
 You will also need to provide your images. - Optional create a web landing page.
-Give your prospects a destination when they click your ads, and have a method of measuring activity.
-You can also create a "pass-through" page that captures tracking data and passes the response on to your existing web page. - Measure your results.
-You can download reports from USPS that will show how many prospects got your piece by 5-digit Zip, as well as measuring web and direct mail response.
+Give your prospects a destination when they click your ads, and have a method of measuring activity. - Measure your results.
+You can download reports from USPS that will show how many prospects got your piece by 5digit Zip, as well as measuring web and direct mail response.